JonnyBGod/loopback-graphql-relay/README.md

 GraphQl Playground is available on `path` path.
 (Default: `/graphql`);

 Apollo's Subscription Server can be customised by passing `subscriptionServer` configuration.
-More information can be found at [SubscriptionServer Docs](https://github.com/apollographql/subscriptions-transport-ws#subscriptionserver).
+More information can be found at [Subscriptions Docs](https://www.apollographql.com/docs/apollo-server/features/subscriptions.html).

 ```
 const { RedisPubSub } = require('graphql-redis-subscriptions')